TritonDataCenter/node-piloted/README.md

   be omitted and the values will be pulled from the environment variables:
   - `CONSUL_HOST`
   - `CONSUL_PORT`

+  However, if you specify the `consul` property, _piloted_ expects the value to be a string.
 * `callback` - function to be executed after the initial cache of service data has been loaded.
 The function signature is `(err)`